AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 ### View cached project and workspace

-To see your current cache configuration, use the [`aio config:get:console`](https://github.com/adobe/aio-cli#aio-configget-key) command, which includes the currently selected organization, project, and workspace.
+To see your current cache configuration, use the [`aio config:get console`](https://github.com/adobe/aio-cli#aio-configget-key) command, which includes the currently selected organization, project, and workspace.

 ### Select a project or workspace